BotanicGliders/cb-mpc/README.md

 This cryptographic library is based on the MPC library used at Coinbase to protect cryptoassets, with modifications to make it suitable for public use.
 The library is designed as a general-purpose cryptographic library for securing cryptoasset keys, allowing developers to build their own applications.
 Coinbase has invested significantly in building a secure MPC library, and it is our hope that this library will help those interested in deploying MPC to do so easily and securely.

+## Project scope

+This repository provides utilities and building blocks for working with onchain applications and integrations.
+The project is actively evolving and may include experimental APIs, internal helpers, or patterns that are still being refined.
+As a result, interfaces and behavior may change over time.
+The codebase is intended to support learning, prototyping, and incremental improvements.
+Contributions that improve clarity, documentation, and developer experience are welcome.

 ## Key Features

 - **Safety by Default:** Prioritizing safe cryptographic practices to minimize security errors.